raspberrypilearning/comic-character/en/step_2.md

 --- /collapse ---

 JavaScript can be used to change HTML elements.
-You want to update the current year and show the text inside the `<span>` elements you created earlier.
+You want to update the current year and show the text inside the `<span>` element you created earlier.

 To access the `<span>` element, you will use the Document Object Model which represents your webpage.

 With the DOM (Document Object Model), JavaScript can find and change all the elements of a HTML document.

-You can use the function `querySelector()` for this. `querySelector()` returns the First element in your webpage that match a specified CSS selector.
+You can use the function `querySelector()` for this. `querySelector()` returns the first element in your webpage that matches a specified CSS selector.

 --- collapse ---